2006 Ukrainian parliamentary election: Results

 A set of parties which did not pass the electoral threshold, notably People's Opposition Bloc of Natalia Vitrenko and the Opposition Bloc "Ne Tak" have made claims of the elections being highly falsified and asked for vote recount.
 Recent reports in the media have indicated that Ukraine's President has also suggested that if necessary a partial recount of the 26 March ballot should be made.
 If significant mistakes were made in the tally of votes there is a chance for Opposition Block of Natalia Vitrenko to exceed the 3% threshold required by law.

 Over 22% of voters who supported minor candidates (with less than the 3%) will not be represented by the parties elected due to the electoral method used (party list proportional representation with an election threshold).

 Maps

 Reactions

-According to Arabic newsmedia Al Jazeera, Party of the regions had alleged that the general elections had been marred by irregularities and poor organisation as the first exit polls were published.
+According to Arabic newsmedia Al Jazeera, Party of Regions had alleged that the general elections had been marred by irregularities and poor organisation as the first exit polls were published.
 But while acknowledging some organisational problems, most other parties and Western observers have given the vote a largely clean bill of health.

 Russian newspaper Izvestia predicts that Ukraine can expect more political instability and worsening economic situation.